Bruce-Devlin/DefendArland/README.md

 ## Installation

 ### Requirements:
-- **Arma Reforger** - This mod is designed for Arma Reforger and requires the base game to run.
+- **Arma Reforger Tools** - This mod is designed for Arma Reforger and requires the base game to run.
-- **Conflict Gamemode** - Required for the building and arsenal mechanics used within the DefendArland gamemode.

-### Steps to Install:
+### Steps to Play:

-1. Download or clone the repository to your local machine.
-2. Place the `DefendArland` mod folder into your Arma Reforger mods directory.
-3. Launch Arma Reforger and enable the **DefendArland** mod in your mod list.
+1. Launch Arma Reforger and search for and enable the **DefendArland** mod in the Mod Browser.
-4. Host a local or dedicated server, or start a single-player game to begin playing the DefendArland gamemode.
+2. Host a local or dedicated server to begin playing the DefendArland gamemode.

 ## Gameplay Walkthrough